-Historic Property Preservation Credit (15-31-151, MCA)
+Historic Property Preservation Credit: 15-31-151, MCA

-Corporate taxpayers may take a credit against corporate income tax for costs of rehabilitating a historic building located in Montana.
-The credit is 25 percent of the federal credit allowed by 26 USC 47.
-The federal credit is 20 percent of the rehabilitation cost of a building certified as having historic significance and 10 percent of the cost of rehabilitation of a building placed in service before 1936 that has not been certified.
+Corporate taxpayers may take a credit against corporation income tax for costs of rehabilitating a historic building located in Montana.
+The credit is 25 percent of the federal credit allowed by 26 U.S.C.
+47. The federal credit is 20 percent of the rehabilitation cost of a building certified as having historic significance and service before 1936 that has not been certified.